Trump Attends Opening Of Mississippi Civil Rights Museum Despite Controversy

 But, Bryant, the Mississippi governor, disagreed.

-Earlier this week as the controversy was beginning to simmer, he tweeted residents should be "proud" the president wanted to be at the museum's opening and urged residents of the state to unify.
+Earlier this week as the controversy was beginning to simmer, he tweeted that residents should be "proud" the president wanted to be at the museum's opening and urged residents of the state to unify.

 Mississippi should be proud that @POTUS has agreed to speak at the opening of the Museum of Mississippi History and the Mississippi Civil Rights Museum.— Phil Bryant (@PhilBryantMS) December 6, 2017